 There are 3,000 species of termites on earth and 360 of them are found in Australia.
 You’d be surprised that only 10 of those species cause 99% of the damage.
 They include;

 - Coptotermes michaelseni

 - Coptotermes raffrayi

 - Nasutitermes exitiosus

 - Schedorhinotermes intermedius

-Most of the damage caused by termites to Australian homes are caused by these species.
+Most of the damage caused by termites to Australian homes is caused by these species.
 A majority of them have common biological features but there are key differences in their behavior and characteristics.
-There are three groups in the termite society and they are comprised of workers, soldiers and alates.
+There are three groups in the termite society and they are comprised of workers, soldiers, and alates.